 Scrum at Scale is complicated.
 I mean really complicated.
-It sometimes is referred to as Scrum Nexus and sometimes Scrum of Scrums.
-Essentially, they’re variations on the same theme – working a complex problem with more than one scrum team.
+It sometimes is referred to as Scrum Nexus, sometimes Scrum of Scrums and sometimes scaled agile framework (or SAFe).
+Essentially, they’re variations on the same theme – working a complex problem with more than one scrum team in parallel.

 The Product Owner?